er-arcadio/Project1_2020_metis/README.md

 # Project1_2020_metis
 Looking at MTA &amp; Census data to help bring more woman into technology.

+## The Main Problem Summarized
+WomenTechWomenYes (WTWY) wants to fill their event space with individuals passionate about increasing the participation of **women in technology**, and to concurrently **build awareness and reach**.
+They want to gather the most signitures from people that will contribute to their cause.

 ## Progress and Goals

 *In "MVP" order*